Universal Architectural Styles every Architect should know

 Fig.4- Another charming Farmhouse Home Style, Classic typical, Photo Source: pinterest.com |

-- Often have clapboard siding as wall cladding on the exterior (see fig.5)
+- Often have clapboard siding as wall cladding on the exterior (see Fig. 5)

 - Simple roof structure, often with gabled edges.